 If your employer has never done LCA filing before, the DOL’s LCA filing system may not recognize their Federal Employer Identification Number (FEIN).
 So, they need to first verify their FEIN with Dept of Labor ( DOL) and it can take 5 working days.
 As mentioned in the beginning, this was one of the challenges my friend ran into and many can run into with start-ups.

 Also, in the last few weeks of March, the system can be quite loaded and there is a risk of system outage, you need to factor that time as well.
 Overall, it is recommended that the employer starts the process by first week of March or latest by second week of March to avoid delays.

-H1B Sponsors Databases : As part of public disclosure Dept of Labor publishes the LCA data and all the numbers you see in H1B Sponsors Databases like ours on the web are nothing but the LCAs related data related to an employer.
+As part of public disclosure Dept of Labor publishes the LCA data and all the numbers you see in H1B Sponsors Databases like ours or on the web like H1B Visa Grader are nothing but the LCAs related data related to an employer.
 They are not really the actual H1B approvals or denial stats by USCIS, but rather LCA approvals and denials by DOL.
 You can check out the entire H1B Disclosure data at DOL Website – Foreign Labor Cert Data

 Overall, filing an LCA with US Dept of Labor is a pre-requisite for filing H1B Visa petition with USCIS.
 You need to include a copy of certified LCA along with your H1B application package sent to USCIS.
 It is critical for any prospective US work visa seeker to plan and factor in required time to file LCA as part of H1B process.

 Did I miss out anything?
-How was your LCA Filing experience for H1B Visa 2017 Season ?
+How was your LCA Filing experience ?
+If you are planning for H1B Visa 2020 Season , plan ahead…